ykumards/dwriter/README.md

 ## Features

 The app is pretty basic and has two main views (or Components 😉️) -- Editor and Calendar.
-The shortcut `Cmd + ;` toggles between Editor and Calendar views.

 - Type the text in the Editor and get real-time emotion recognition (this can be turned off if its too distracting).
-- Press `Cmd + Enter` to capture the emotion and clear the text.
+- Capture the emotion and clear the text by pressing `Cmd + enter`.
-- View the emotions in the Calendar
+- View the emotions in the Calendar.
+You can click the dates in the calendar to view previous emotions.

+### Keyboard Shortcuts

+DWriter is mostly keyboard driven.

+- The shortcut `Cmd + ;` toggles between Editor and Calendar views.
+- The shortcut `Cmd + enter` captures the current text.

 <p align="center">
   <img src="src/assets/editor-screenshot.png" alt="alt text" width="400"/>
   <img src="src/assets/calendar-screenshot.png" alt="alt text" width="370"/>
 </p>

+### Emotions

+DWriter only captures the emotions of your journal entry and forgets the actual text.
+Emotions are based on *Ekman's 6 basic emotions* and a neutral ([model card](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base))

+1. anger 🤬
+2. disgust 🤢
+3. fear 😨
+4. joy 😀
+5. neutral 😐
+6. sadness 😭
+7. surprise 😲

 ## Inside